Denying it has lost war on drugs, UK rules out legalizing cannabis

 William Hague, leader of the Conservative Party from 1997 to 2001, urged the government to consider legalizing cannabis to realize what he said would be economic and social benefits from pushing crime gangs out of the trade.

-The drug falls into the Class B category in Britain, below the status of crack cocaine and heroine but on a par with amphetamines and barbiturates, with those found in possession facing up to five years in jail.
+The drug falls into the Class B category in Britain, below the status of crack cocaine and heroin but on a par with amphetamines and barbiturates, with those found in possession facing up to five years in jail.

-A spokesman for the prime minister denied that the government had lost the war on drugs and the government department responsible for crime and policing said it had no intention of reviewing the law.

-“The harmful effects of cannabis are well known and there are no plans to legalize it,” May’s spokesman said.
+“This government has absolutely no plans to legalize cannabis and the penalties for unauthorized supply and possession will remain unchanged,” Home Secretary (interior minister) Sajid Javid told parliament, echoing words from the prime minister’s spokesman who denied the government had lost the war on drugs.

 The rules governing the use of cannabis have hit the headlines in recent days after British officials seized a cannabis-based medicine used by a 12-year-old epileptic boy, Billy Caldwell.

 The government was forced to use an exceptional power to release the medicinal oil however after the boy was admitted to hospital suffering from seizures.

-It has said it will now look into possible changes on the use of cannabis-based medicines.
+While Javid ruled out changes to recreational use of the drug, he said the government had launched a review of the application of cannabis-based medicines.

+“Cases like Billy’s ... and others like him have shown that we now need to look more closely at the use of cannabis-based medicines in the healthcare sector in the UK,” he said.

 Hague said the Caldwell case was one of those moments when a “longstanding policy is revealed to be inappropriate, ineffective and utterly out of date”.
-And he went further.

 “As far as marijuana, or cannabis, is concerned, any war has been comprehensively and irreversibly lost,” Hague wrote in the Daily Telegraph newspaper, reversing his previous tough approach towards drug law enforcement.